indigo-astronomy/indigo_imager/ain_users_guide/ain_users_guide.md

 This the upper left area that consist of several tabs and sub-tabs.
 This is where all configuration is done and all processes are controlled like guiding, taking exposure etc. It will be described in detail in the following chapters.

 ### Image area
-This is the upper right area of the main image.
+This is the upper right area of the main window.
 In this area the recently captured image will be displayed.
 It is context dependent.

 For **Capture**, **Focus** and **Telescope** tabs the last image from the main imaging camera will be displayed.
 And several overlays can be turned on and off like Histogram and statistics ( controlled by **Settings -> Show image statistics**) and image center mark (**Settings -> Show image center**).